cj401-jw/code_example/README.md

 ```
 ├── experiments
 │   └── resnet18
-│       ├── learning_rate
+│       └── learning_rate
-│           └── params.json               <- params used to init model, each folder has own json with approp search values
+│           ├── params.json               <- params used to init model, each folder has own json with approp search values
 │           ├── history_plots.png         <- summary plot with all experiments
 │           ├── results.md                <- table of metrics for all values
 │           ├── learning_rate_0.001       <- folder and folder beneath has the same structure as after run train.py
 │           ├── learning_rate_0.0001
-│           ├── learning_rate_0.00001
+│           └── learning_rate_0.00001
 ```
 __Important notes__:
 1. You can run for example several different architectures not just params.